powerswat/CSE_5243/lab4/readme.txt

 	   and press return.
 		>> lab4Driver

         	a.
-Note: The program supports iterative run by providing multple elements using the parameters as the example below.
+Note: This program supports iterative run by providing multple elements using the parameters as the example below.
 			>> lab4Driver([1 2], [0.01 0.05 0.1])